scsm-ua/kirtan-guide-en/songs/jayare-jayare-jaya-gaura-sarasvati.md

     vraja rasa nava bhāve nabadvīpe rāje udāre madhura rāga abhinava sāje

-The mellow of Vraja (Vṛndāvan) is present in Nabadwīp in a new mood; when this sweet loving senti- ment is mixed with magnanimity, then it shows itself as uniquely beautiful.
+The mellow of Vraja (Vṛndāvan) is present in Nabadwīp in a new mood; when this sweet loving sentiment is mixed with magnanimity, then it shows itself as uniquely beautiful.

 #### 5